jack-bradshaw/Mixtape/README.md

 ## Usage
 This section provides an understanding of the components of the library.
 For a quick start with the library, have a look at the [example](example/src/main/java/com/matthewtamlin/mixtape/example).

-The components of the library can be divided into two categories:
+The components of the library can be divided into two categories: Data and UI.
-- Data
-- UI

 ### Data
 The data category contains classes/interfaces which define, manage and process the data to be displayed to the user.
 There are five interfaces in the data category: